 19. PRACTICE FISHING: Tournament waters will be off limits to contestants after 3pm the day prior to the tournament.

 20. CELL PHONES/2 WAY RADIOS: During the official competition days a competitor may not use a CB radio, VHF marine band radio, cellular phone (including texting and email) or any other type of communication device for the purpose of locating and catching fish.
 These devices are for emergency purposes only.

 21. SUB RULE: Each team is allowed one sub for the year, but there has to be one normal team member fishing with the sub.
 You can fish alone if you choose to do so!
 The sub will not be allowed to move on to any qualifying events, as these events are for the original team members that sign up!

-22. PARTNER PAIRINGS & EASE-OFF CONDITIONS: There will be a pre-tournament meeting the morning of each event.
+22. PARTNER PAIRINGS & EASE-OFF CONDITIONS: There will be a pre-tournament meeting the night before an event.
 One team member from each team must be present.
 We will send an email the Wednesday prior to an event with the meeting time and location.
 We will do a random boat draw at that meeting for takeoff order.
 Any TEAM who is not in line at their designated ease-off position and location will be automatically held back 1 minute after the last boat has left the ease-off location.
 All tournament boats must be inspected prior to ease-off for both tournament days by a tournament official.
 Any tournament boats fishing during tournament hours without having been inspected will be automatically disqualified for that day’s contest.
 It shall be the responsibility of each partner to appear at a mutually agreed upon location with sufficient time remaining to check in at the official check point and have the contestants boat inspected.